Sandhiyamrs/python-problem-solving-collection/11_palindrome_checker/problem.md

-## Palindrome Checker
+## Problem Statement

-Write a Python program to check whether a given string is a palindrome.
+Build a Python program that:
-Ignore spaces and letter casing.

-### Example
-Input: "Madam"
-Output: Palindrome
+- Fetches current weather details for a city
+- Handles API and network errors
+- Displays temperature and weather conditions